Creative Impact Research Institute

-Andrew M. Demetriou (Cyprus / USA) is the director and project leader of NOCV.
+Andrew M. Demetriou (Cyprus / USA) is the project leader of CIRI.
 A psychology researcher by training, his current focus is on reliability and validity of measurements.
 As a PhD student at Delft University of Technology, he specifically works on applying principles from the field of psychometrics in order to develop methods for evaluating the output of computational models, which often involve machine learning.
 His goal is to develop cutting-edge research tools for use in both the social and the computational sciences, and in both academia and industry.

 Creative Capital is the most illuster of raw materials